wp-plugins/esaudioplayer/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 1.1.1 =
+* Removed dependency on jQuery-mobile and solved some compatibility issues.

 = 1.1.0 =
 * Added color picker to the configuration page.